 My 3 year old got his own “schoolbook” this year.
 I’ve purchased this preschool book for all 3 of my kids around age 3-5, which comes with lots of coloring and tracing, shapes and numbers.

 I don’t care if it’s scribbled on right now, or whatever.
 It’s for him to open to any page and feel included.
-He’s 3 and he’s learning a lot by playing and just listening to me teach his siblings!

 Tip #3: Snacks